mjordan/islandora_fetch_bags/README.md

 Tool to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface.

-The standard [Islandora BagIt](https://github.com/Islandora/islandora_bagit) module integrates Bag creation into the Islandora user interface, and also provides a Drush command to generate Bags.
+The standard [Islandora BagIt](https://github.com/Islandora/islandora_bagit) module integrates Bag creation into the Islandora user interface, and also provides a Drush command to generate Bags and save them on the Islandora server's file system.
 Islandora Fetch Bags, on the other hand, can be run from any location with HTTP access to the target Islandora instance, enabling flexible, distributed preservation workflows.

 ## Requirements